 Tortosa is close to Tarragona, set along a valley that winds alongside the river Ebro (or Ebre), is a thriving city full of monumental vestiges including a castle perched on the heights and a cathedral built between the fourteenth and sixteenth centuries.
 The Tortosa’s castle was restored in the modern era and transformed into the Parador Nacional de Turismo but it was an important fortress in the Muslim and later Christian era.

 It is the second city in terms of the population of the province of Tarragona.
-Located on the Costa Dourada on the shores of the Mediterranean Sea 10 km from Tarragona and 8 from Salou.
+Located on the Costa Dorada on the shores of the Mediterranean Sea, 10 km from Tarragona and 8 km from Salou.

 The city of Reus was the birthplace of the famous Catalan artist Antoni Gaudí.
-Here you can see his birth house and the street named after him, Calle Gaudi, embellished with some modernist sculptures.
+Here you can see his birth house and the street named after him, Calle Gaudi.
+It isvv embellished with some modernist sculptures.